Article Updated On

 Rounded atelectasis (also known as Blesovsky’s or folded lung syndrome) develops from infolding of thickened visceral pleura with collapse of the intervening lung parenchyma.

-It is the least common asbestos related benign pleural disease.
+It is the least common of the asbestos related benign pleural diseases.

 Although the most likely cause of the disease is exposure to asbestos, it can also be caused by other medical conditions.

 One of the most common of all the asbestos related diseases is asbestosis.

 Asbestosis is a chronic lung disease caused by scarring of lung tissue, resulting from exposure to high levels of asbestos over a long period of time.

 It can take 15 years or more for the symptoms of the asbestos disease to appear.

 Asbestosis is a progressive disease, meaning it continues to grow in the lungs, even if no further asbestos is inhaled.